glennchid/PandA2_IOtest/README.md

 Allows reading or driving IO signals using VIO cores.
 Bidirectional IOs can be read by default, but can be driven by setting the appropriate tri-state enable low.
 Note that signal driven by line-driver/reciever ICs may also need the appropriate DE/RE control set for the signal to be output.

+## Instructions for building

+Type `make` to build the FPGA bitstream.

+Type `make run-vivado` to open the project in Vivado and connect to the FPGA via JTAG (will also build the bitstream if not done before).

 ## Instructions for running

 125 MHz fabric clock requires configuration by the FSBL.